Instruction

 - TemaTomo

 "This game was a lot of fun!"
-"Would love a sequel or similar style game, maybe with a longer gameplay!"
+"Would love a sequel or similar style game"

 - Wulfrahven